uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

     print(matmul_sum)
 ```

 The results indicate that the Tensorflow version utilized is 2.15.
 The segments `/device:GPU:0` and `/device:GPU:1` specify that the computations were executed on two GPUs.
 The final results is a 4x4 matrix obtained by summing the matrix multiplication results.
-As show in the `sacct` report, the column `AllocGRES` shows that 2 GPUs are allocated for this job.
+In the `sacct` report, the column `AllocGRES` shows that 2 GPUs are allocated for this job.

 ```bash
 $ cat gpu_27107694.out